aneshlya/ispc/docs/ispc.rst

 In this mode, the output will be directed to ``stdout`` if no output file is specified.
 The standard suffixes ``.i`` or ``.ispi`` are assumed for preprocessor output.

-By default the compilation will fail if preprocessor encountered an error.
+By default, the compilation will fail if the preprocessor encounters an error.
 To ignore the preprocessor errors and proceed with normal compilation flow, ``--ignore-preprocessor-errors`` switch may be used.